BloxBooster/BloxBooster/README.md

     Extract: Unzip the folder to your preferred location.

-    Launch: Run RobloxBoost.exe before or during your Roblox session.
+    Launch: Run BloxBooster v2 before or during your Roblox session.

     Configure: Use the system tray icon to adjust your FPS cap and animation settings.